macwis/coinvwap/README.md

 To avoid covering a lot of cases I focused on the type of responses from Coinbase.

-Noted that they all come unmasked and within a certain length limits I dropped support for this.
+Noted that they all come unmasked and within a certain length limits, so I dropped support for diverted variations and focused completely on this case.

-Other coinbase specific - not checking:
+Other coinbase websocket protocol specifics - not checking:
 - masking
 - sequence count indicating each sent message, there is no verification if I didn't miss any (no account has been used, so free feed is not complete anyway)
 - frame lengths above LENGTH_63